elon-mouse/Typing.com-AutoTyper/README.md

 ### Windows 💻🪟

-Uhhhh Idk put it in the problems and I might never get to it 😀😎
+Uhhhh Idk put it in the issues and I might never get to it 😀😎

 ### Linux 🤵🐧